Welcome to today's edition of the Rush 24-7 podcast.

 If he has any earned income, he's paying just the same rate as everybody else and will.

-Now the difference is if the only thing that goes up is the earned income tax rate, Warren Warren Buffett's tax rate won't go up.
+Now, the difference is, if the only thing that goes up is the earned income tax rate, Warren Buffett's tax rate won't go up unless they raise capital gains, which Obama is doing, talking about doing as well.

-I think it's a little ironic and uh typical of the floundering Obama finds himself, floundering position, to name a tax plan after a guy whose company hasn't paid their taxes for about half of the last ten years.
+I think it's a little ironic and typical of the floundering Obama finds himself, foundering position, to name a tax plan after a guy whose company hasn't paid their taxes for about half of the last 10 years.

 I mean, Buffett is still arguing.